wcisco17/incident-plat/README.md

+# Disclaimer the model will take sometime to boot see more [here](https://replicate.com/docs/how-does-replicate-work#cold-boots).

 ## Incident Plat

 Get a summary of your errors in your deployments from any app directly from vercel using a popular LLM [LLama 🦙](https://replicate.com/meta/llama-2-70b-chat)https://replicate.com/meta/llama-2-70b-chat